HanRongYeo/ISAPRS/README.md

 - Internet Use
 - Information Handling<br>

 The system will check every focus area and then turn it into a score.
+You can view the [details of measurement and score calcurating](https://ieeexplore.ieee.org/document/9574351)
 | Focus Area | Sub Area |
 | ---------- | -------- |
 | Email Use | Phishing email test |